multivacplatform/es-punchcard/README.md

 All charts would be removed whenever init() is called. (possible to only remove svg with a specific ID if you set one)

-Now it is time for loading data:
+Now it is time for loading some data:

 ```javascript
 punchcard.draw(data);